 Consider writing for LinkedIn Pulse, the in-network blogging platform.
-In addition to adding depth and interest to your profile (articles you’ve written show up there), it can also help establish your professional reputation and expertise, and bring new eyes to your profile without the need for active prospecting.
+In addition to adding depth and interest to your profile (articles you’ve written show up there), it can also help establish your professional reputation and expertise.
+It also brings new eyes to your profile without the need for active prospecting.

 It’s not an insignificant investment, but upgrading to LinkedIn’s premium tier can be helpful.
 There are four options to choose from – Career, Business, Sales, and Hiring – and each offers slightly different benefits.
 People who are serious about prospecting will be most interested in the options that offer improved search features, more InMail messages, and better lead management tools, like Business and Sales.